-i think i was born in the wrong era – i would’ve thrived in a time that relied on bartering, rather than cash, to get what you need. for example, yesterday, i made slow-cooker pulled pork for dinner. i tweeted about it, + one of my friends offered his homemade bbq sauce to go along with it. and this guy? used to own a barbecue restaurant. so of course, i took him up on his offer + proposed giving him homemade cookies in exchange. these cookies, to be precise.
+I think i was born in the wrong era – I would’ve thrived in a time that relied on bartering, rather than money, to get what you need.
+For example, yesterday, I made slow-cooker pulled pork for dinner.
+I tweeted about it, + one of my friends offered his homemade BBQ sauce to go along with it.
+And this guy?
+Used to own a barbecue restaurant.
+So of course, I took him up on his offer + proposed giving him homemade cookies in exchange.
+These Soft + Chewy Chocolate Cookies, to be precise.

-so, how did they turn out? absolutely delicious! they are rich, super chocolatey, soft (which i always love in cookies) + scrumptious. the sugar-coated exterior has a wonderful texture that balances perfectly with the soft, fudgy interior of the cookie. i *may* have sampled one (or four) before giving the rest away in exchange for bbq sauce, + i’m so glad i did. they’re seriously addictive! so, if you’re looking for a new cookie recipe, give this one a try – they’re amazing!
+So, how did they turn out?
+Absolutely delicious!
+They are rich, super chocolatey, soft (which I always prefer over crisp cookies, although those can be great, too!) + scrumptious.
+The sugar-coated exterior has a wonderful texture that balances perfectly with the soft, fudgy interior.
+I *may* have sampled one (or four) before giving the rest away, + I’m so glad i did.
+They’re seriously addictive!
+So, if you’re looking for a new cookie recipe, give this one a try – they are amazing!

 soft + chewy chocolate cookies